Skip to main content

 • Document lessons learned in your team’s knowledge base so future approvals become easier.

-A disciplined approval workflow turns X21 into a reliable copilot rather than an unpredictable script engine.
+A disciplined approval workflow turns X21 into a reliable assistant rather than an unpredictable script engine.